cspades/predi-home/README.md

 **Connecting HomeI/O to STM Nucleo via ConnectI/O** - [Advantech DAQ USB Node](https://buy.advantech.com/I-O-Devices-Communication/USB-IO-Modules-Multifunction-USB-Modules/model-USB-4704-AE.htm) with [Documentation](https://docs.realgames.co/connectio/usb-4704/)

 **Smart Home Usage Statistics and Data** - [WSU CASAS Database](http://casas.wsu.edu/datasets/)

+## Notebook

+AWS models are probably not deployable on the STM Nucleo.
+Either use AWS as a host that sends commands to the Nucleo, or write a custom SVM with parameters that are trained on AWS.

 ## Development Timeline